MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/administration/access-denied-or-need-permission-error-sharepoint-online-or-onedrive-for-business.md

 ---
-title: "Access Denied", "You need permission to access this site" errors ms.author: luche
+title: "Access Denied" and "You need permission to access this site" errors ms.author: luche
 author: helenclu
 manager: dcscontentpm